Well, hello there!

 Official Author Bio

 David emigrated from the former Soviet Union at age five.
-After graduating from Harvard in physics, he was admitted to vet school to study wildlife medicine, but ultimately came back to his first love--storytelling.
-David has banded dozens of species of birds, rounded up giraffes with a pickup truck, and helped care for a baby rhino named Emmitt.
-He lives with his wife Fiona, daughter Naomi, and dog Ella in Santa Cruz, California.
-David and his friend Julia Chiapella cofounded a free after-school writing center for kids called the Word Lab, as well as the Chamber of Heart and Mystery at the Santa Cruz Museum of Art and History.
+Although his Bachelor's degree is in physics and he nearly went to vet school to study wildlife medicine, he ultimately came back to his first love--storytelling.
+But along the way, he got to hold and band dozens of species of birds and help care for a baby rhino named Emmitt.
+His greatest joys are his wife Fiona, daughter Naomi, dog Ella, and all their wonderful friends.
+David and his friend Julia Chiapella cofounded a free after-school writing center called the Word Lab, as well as an imaginative exploration space for local kids, called the Chamber of Heart and Mystery, at the Museum of Art and History.
+This is in Santa Cruz, California, where David lives.

 A few things I love

-- Funny stories (here is my favorite short humor piece, published by McSweeney's waaaaay back in 2008)
+- Funny stories (here is an early short humor piece, published by McSweeney's waaaaay back in 2008)

 - The questions kids ask about the universe.
 Those kinds of questions led me to study physics in college and write wacky stuff like this.